KnoP-01/tortus/README.md

 This one gets quiet colorful.
 It is basically a copy of torte with some tweaks.

-Credits goes to Thorsten Maerz and Sergei Matusevich.
+Credits goes to Thorsten Maerz, Sergei Matusevich and Robert Melton.

 ## install details
 Copy tortus.vim to `~/.vim/colors/tortus.vim`,